-At June 30, 2016, the Village's had only unassigned fund balance in the General Fund.
+At June 30, 2017, the Village's had only unassigned fund balance in the General Fund.
+The LCDBG Capital Projects Fund's fund balance was assigned for a sewer improvement project.

 G. Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities, disclosures, and revenues, expenditures, and expenses during the reporting period.
 Actual results could differ from those estimates.